Husband feeling left out

 I don’t know if it’s reasonable and if it is something that just need time, patience and love to get better.

 This sounds reasonable.
-I am new to Polly while my primary partner has a lot more experience.
-So much that he thinks he knows everything 🤣.
-I get a lot out of reading polyamory books and listening to podcasts.
+I am new to poly, while my primary partner has a lot more experience, so much that he thinks he knows everything. 🤣 I get a lot out of reading polyamory books and listening to podcasts.
 Doing this together would help with some of our discussion and would be a good resource when needed.

 My J has the same feeling about not having a partner right now.
-I do try to help with him finding a partner but feel ultimately that it is his responsibility to make the effort.
-AND when it is not successful that it is not my / your fault!
+I do try to help with him finding a partner, but ultimately think that it is his responsibility to make the effort.
+When it is not successful, it is not my/your fault!

 Best to you!!!
 Candie